Capitanyoda20/cheeseepedia/content/wiki/batmunch-parody-poster.md

 tags = ["Store Fixtures"]
 categories = ["Chuck E. Cheese's"]
 +++
-**BatMunch** was a poster created for Showbiz Pizza and Chuck e cheese probably in 1989 or 1990.
+**BatMunch** was a poster created for Showbiz Pizza and Chuck e cheese in 1990.

 ## History